 Most of us remember the grinning Cheshire cat in Lewis Carroll’s Alice in Wonderland, but while some cats look like they are smiling, they don’t in fact smile to show they are happy.

 What does it mean when a cat looks like he or she is smiling?
 If cats can’t smile, how do we know if a cat is happy and content?

 Some cats have a mouth that curves upwards, which gives the impression of a smile.
 The British Shorthair (pictured above) has a smiley face which is interesting because the Cheshire Cat is based on a British Shorthair.

 In contrast, Grumpy Cat (real name Tardar Sauce) earned fame because of her downward pointing mouth, which gave the impression she was grumpy, by all accounts, she was a sweet and affectionate cat.

 The flehmen response is a biological mechanism used by several animals, including cats, to investigate scents.
 Pheromone-rich odours, particularly those associated with cats can trigger the flehmen response.
 The cat curls the upper lips in what appears to be a sneer, in doing so, it opens two small ducts (nasopalatine canals) on the roof of the cat’s mouth behind the incisors which join up with the Jacobson’s organ.
-The Jacobson’s organ is an olfactory organ that plays an important role in the perception of certain pheromones and scents.
+The Jacobson’s organ is a secondary olfactory system that plays an important role in the perception of certain pheromones and scents.

 Panting is the open-mouthed, rapid breathing; it is much more commonly seen in dogs than cats.
 Some cats are more prone to panting than others.
 In some circumstances, panting can be normal, but it may also be a sign of an underlying problem.

 Panting after exercise or play can be normal, increased activity (during exercise) requires more oxygen, which your cat obtains by breathing more rapidly (just as we do when we have been running) and helps to lower the cat’s body temperature.